adispen/gcp-scheduled-cf/blog.md

 ```

 ### Creating the Cloud Function
  Now that our code is in the cloud, we need to create the Cloud Function itself.
-At the time of writing
+At the time of writing,
  GCP support for Python Cloud Functions is in beta and only supports a `python3.7` runtime.
  ```hcl-terraform
 resource "google_cloudfunctions_function" "hello_world_function" {